berquerant/gbrowse/README.md

   gbrowse FILE:LINUM opens the line LINUM of the FILE of the repo. gbrowse opens the directory of the repo.

-Config:

-  {
-    "phases": [
-      PHASE, ...
-    ],
-    "defs": [
-      {
-        "id": ID,
-        "cmd": ["command", ...]
-      }, ...
-    ]
-  }

-phases determines the search order for ref (commit, branch, tag).
-PHASE is branch, default_branch, tag, commit or id in def. defs is custom phases, cmd should return a string like commit hash, for example,

-  {
-    "phases": ["echo-master"],
-    "defs": [{"id": "echo-master", "cmd": ["echo", "master"]}] }

-sets ref to "master".
-PHASE can also be specified by -phase flag.

-If all searches fail, search commit.

 Environment variables:
   GBROWSE_GIT
     git command, default is git.